M. C. Siddi Lebbe

 Muhammad Cassim Siddi Lebbe (11 June 1838 – 5 February 1898), also known as Mukammatu Kacim Cittilevvai, was a Ceylonese lawyer, educationist, scholar, philosopher, seer, writer, publisher, social reformer, and Muslim community leader.

 Genealogy

-The Lebbe family claimed ancestry from Arabs who settled in on the western coast of Sri Lanka and later penetrated into the Kandyan District, where his father was born.
+The Lebbe family claimed ancestry from Arabs who settled on the western coast of Ceylon and later penetrated the Kandyan District, where his father was born.
 His father, Muhammad Lebbe Siddi Lebbe, was one of the first Ceylonese proctors and was also the Head Moorman in 1833.

 Early life

 Lebbe was born in Kandy as the third of five siblings.
-Education was important in his upbringing and he became well-versed in Arabic, Tamil and English.
+Education was important to his upbringing and he became well-versed in Arabic, Tamil and English.
 Lebbe found himself a lawyer at 24 and practiced in settings ranging from local municipal courthouses to the Supreme Court to which he was appointed in 1864.
-Siddi Lebbe had an older brother named Muhammad Lebbe, an Arabic-educated Alim, under whom he learnt to read Qur'an and study Tamil and English.
-He was later admitted to the 'General Schooling' and educated in English.
+Siddi Lebbe had an older brother named Muhammad Lebbe, an Arabic-educated Alim, under whom he learnt to read the Qur'an and study Tamil and English.
+He was later admitted to the 'General Schooling' and was educated in English.